-Mt Kilimanjaro (5895m), which lies just 3° south of the equator, is the famed snow capped mountain in Tanzania.
+Mt Kilimanjaro (5895m), lies just 3° south of the equator, is the famed snow capped mountain in Tanzania.
 Being the highest mountain in Africa and the highest freestanding mountain in the world, it has earned itself another well known name as The Roof of Africa.
 Mt Kilimanjaro towering over the surrounding African plains has long been Tanzania’s most famous and remarkable landmark.
 The majestic view of the mountain on the flat African plains on a clear cloudless day, especially during sunrise or sunset, is simply breath taking.

 Mt Kilimanjaro is also the fourth highest peak of the Seven Summits and has many interesting aspects.
 These are some of the more distinct ones :